|

 by Kusjakov etc...

-are acceptable.
-Playing time for Round I: maximum 20 minutes.
+time for Own Choice Program of Round I: maximum 12 minutes.
 Failure

 to observe maximum playing time will result in a mark penalty.